 - Develop historical frameworks in which to evaluate current and possible future events

 These components of a liberal arts education allow students to become capable, well-rounded human beings, knowledgeable citizens, and productive members of society.
 Liberal Arts and Sciences graduates are valued by graduate and professional schools, by employers in business and nonprofit organizations, and in other careers where flexibility, creativity, and problem-solving are required.

 Liberal Arts and Sciences Areas of Focus

-A student graduating with a major in any of the disciplines within the College of Liberal Arts and Sciences (except Medical Technology) is required to take one course designated as LAS Writing and a second course designated as LAS Computer Literacy.
+A student graduating with a major in any of the disciplines within the College of Liberal Arts and Sciences (except Medical Laboratory Science) is required to take one course designated as LAS Writing and a second course designated as LAS Computer Literacy.
 In addition, students with majors in the following departments are required to take one course designated LAS Ethics, and another course designated LAS International/Intercultural.

 - Communication & Journalism

 - Economics, Political Science and Sociology

 - English & Modern Languages

 - History and Geography